kimpro82/MyPractice/Python/README.md

 - Review of how to reuse synchronous code within an asynchronous context
   - Using `asyncio.loop.run_in_executor()`
 - Comparison between code using `aiohttp` for full asynchronous execution and the re-used synchronous code
   - Results show no significant difference.
-In cases where network latency outweighs internal computation, reusing synchronous functions appears to be a more reasonable choice
+In cases where a synchronous function is already written and internal computation is less significant compared to network latency, reusing the synchronous function as-is, rather than rewriting it asynchronously, seems to be a more reasonable choice.
-- Code and Results
   - `asyncio_1_handling_sync_funtion.py`
     <details>
       <summary>Import modules</summary>